SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Experimental Setup

-For Speech Translation we train Speech-to-Text Transformer models \cite{fairseq_st}.
-We use the \textit{small} architecture (s2t\_transformer\_s) with 12 layers in the Encoder and 6 layers in the decoder, both with dimensionality of 256 and feed-forward dimension of 2048, with around 31 million parameters in total.
-Unless stated otherwise, we pre-train the ST encoders in ASR using only the original data $\oS^\text{ ASR}$.
-The full details of the models and the training procedure are available in \S \ref{appendix:st_models}.
-For inference, we average the 10 best checkpoints on the validation set, generate with a beam of 5, and evaluate with \textsc{BLEU} \cite{bleu}, using \textsc{sacreBLEU} \cite{sacrebleu}.
+For Speech Translation we train Speech-to-Text Transformer baselines \cite{fairseq_st}.
+Unless stated otherwise, we use the \textit{small} architecture (s2t\_transformer\_s) with 12 encoder layers and 6 decoder layers, and dimensionality of 256, with ASR pre-training using only the original data.
+The full details of the models and the training procedures are available in \S \ref{appendix:st_models}.
+For inference, we average the 10 best checkpoints on the validation set and generate with a beam of 5.
+We evaluate with BLEU\footnote{nrefs:1 | bs:1000 | seed:12345 | case:mixed | eff:no | tok:13a | smooth:exp | version:2.3.0} \cite{bleu} and chrF2\footnote{nrefs:1 | bs:1000 | seed:12345 | case:mixed | eff:yes | nc:6 | nw:0 | space:no | version:2.3.0} \cite{chrf2} using \textsc{sacreBLEU} \cite{sacrebleu}, and perform statistical significance testing using paired bootstrap resampling \cite{statistical_significance} to ensure valid comparisons.
+To evaluate on an automatic segmentation (\S \ref{sec:results_shas}), the hypotheses are aligned to the references of the manual segmentation with \textsc{mwerSegmenter} \cite{mwersegmenter}.